igor-baiborodine/kiroule.com/content/article/automate-data-upload-to-algolia-index-with-github-actions.md

 After successfully deploying the sandbox website on Netlify, I enabled and configured the Algolia search feature by following the [Algolia Indices](/article/automate-data-upload-to-algolia-index/#algolia-indices) and [Configuration Files](/article/automate-data-upload-to-algolia-index/#configuration-files) steps from the ["Automate Data Upload to Algolia Index"](/article/automate-data-upload-to-algolia-index/) tutorial.

 Whenever new test content was added, I had to follow the [Manual Upload](https://github.com/Lednerb/bilberry-hugo-theme#manual-upload) procedure from Bilberry theme's README to update Algolia indexes.
-Therefore, the easiest way to solve the automation problem would be to use the same approach I used for the **kiroule.com** website, namely, calling the `algolia/run-data-upload-js.sh` script in the build command:
+Therefore, the easiest way to solve the automation problem would be to use the same approach I used for the **kiroule.com** website, namely, calling the `algolia/run-data-upload-js.sh` script in the build command in the `netlify.toml` configuration file:
 ```toml
 [context.production]
   command = "hugo --buildFuture && algolia/run-data-upload-js.sh -p"